Skip Navigation

 Attendance

 In compliance with the Texas State Education Law and the Texas Catholic Conference Education Department (TCCED, accreditation agency), Our Lady of Sorrows School follows compulsory attendance laws.
 Therefore, a student in PK3-8th grade who is enrolled in school must meet the legal attendance requirements.
 A school calendar provides a total of 180 instructional days.
-A student who does not attend school for a minimum of 162 of those days or misses more than 18 days (10%) of the school year may be retained for loss of academic instruction.
+A student who does not attend school for a minimum of 162 of those days or misses more than 18 days (10%) of the school year may be retained for loss of academic instruction or unenrolled for the following school year.
 The school calendar is published prior to the beginning of each school year and provided with this handbook.
 Parents / guardians are expected to honor this calendar when planning vacations and appointments, as regular attendance is essential for a continuous, uninterrupted program of instruction as a basis for academic success.

 In the event that a student fails to attend the required 162 days, the parent or guardian is required to meet with the school Principal before May.
 Parent or guardian must furnish reasons for the absences, including medical verification, before credit is given for the school year.